nsaigal/NBA-Encyclopedia/README.md

 - Clicking on a Player Card will slide out the career stats on the right-hand side.

-- Users can filter by height, weight, college, last name, age, and active playing years.
+- Users can filter players by height, weight, college, last name, age, and active playing years.

 ## UI Design